-In order to set forth clear expectations for a Member to correct deficiencies in conduct or performance of duties, a Behavior Contract may be drafted.
-This is generated by a NCCC staff person in the Member's chain of command.
-This document will include content of the incident(s) and/or violation(s) and clearly indicate the behavior which the Member is expected to change, as well as the consequences if the Behavior Contract is violated.
-The Member will acknowledge receipt and agree to the expected behavior requirements by signing the document.
-There will be no opportunity to submit a rebuttal to the decision to require a Behavior Contract, but the Member will have input concerning the expectations set forth in the contract.
-If the Member refuses to sign the contract, he or she may be subject to further disciplinary action up to, and including, dismissal from the program.
-The Behavior Contract will be placed in the Member's file and a copy will be forwarded to the Deputy Region Director for Unit Leadership and Region Director.
+In order to set forth clear expectations for a member to correct deficiencies in conduct or performance of duties, a Behavior Contract may be drafted.
+This is generated by an AmeriCorps NCCC staff person in the member's supervisory structure.
+This document will include content of the incident(s) and/or violation(s) and clearly indicate the behavior which the member is expected to change, as well as the consequences if the Behavior Contract is violated.
+The member will acknowledge receipt and agree to the expected behavior requirements by signing the document.
+There will be no opportunity to submit a rebuttal to the decision to require a Behavior Contract, but the member will have input concerning the expectations set forth in the contract.
+If the member refuses to sign the contract, the member may be subject to further disciplinary action up to, and including, dismissal from the program.
+The Behavior Contract will be placed in the member's file and a copy will be forwarded to the Deputy Region Director for Unit Leadership and Region Director.